-Investing in our securities involves a high degree of risk, including that the trading price of our common stock has been subject to extreme volatility and investors in this offering may not be able to sell their common stock above the actual offering price or at all.
+Investing in our securities involves a high degree of risk.
 See "Risk Factors" beginning on page 10.

-Per Common Unit Per Pre-funded Unit Total Public offering price \$ 5.00 \$ 4.99 \$11,983,750 Underwriting discount(1) \$ 0.35 \$ 0.3493 \$ 838,863 Proceeds to us (before expenses) \$ 4.65 \$ 4.6407 \$11,144,887
+Per Common Unit Per Pre-funded Unit Total

+Public offering price \$ \$ \$

+Underwriting discount(1) \$ \$ \$

+Proceeds to us (before expenses) \$ \$ \$

 (1) We have agreed to reimburse certain expenses of the underwriter.
 We have also agreed to issue to the underwriter warrants to purchase up to that number of shares of our common stock equal to 4% of the number of shares of our common stock to be issued and sold in this offering, including the shares of common stock issuable upon the exercise of the Pre-funded Warrants and the Warrants issued to investors in this offering (including shares issued or issuable upon exercise of the over-allotment option described below).
 See "Underwriting" for a description of the compensation payable to the underwriter.